Skip to Main Content

 Who Do You Serve?

 Be explicit about who you serve.
-The details will vary depending on your organization’s cause, but sharing more specific information about your beneficiaries can help potential supporters connect with your mission.
+The details will vary depending on your organization’s cause, but sharing specific information about your beneficiaries can help potential supporters connect with your mission.

-What Are Your Programs And Services?
+What Are Your Programs and Services?

 Next, look at your nonprofit’s programming and service offerings.
 Think about why your nonprofit offers these things.
 What makes your offerings the best solution to fulfill your mission?